 - Reduce stress.
 While this may be at the top of the “easier said than done” category, especially during the holidays, remembers that whole bit about cortisol – without estrogen’s dampening effects, cortisol can be at elevated levels already.
 You don’t want to add more.
 Excuse yourself without guilt from things that stress you out.
 If you can’t, try breathing exercises or calming apps to help you feel better in the moment.
 Have a bedtime routine that helps you stay grounded and sleep better.
 Make self-care time non-negotiable, however you define that time.
 Not only will you get sick less often, but you’re laying the groundwork for a healthier future.

 - Exercise during menopause regularly, sleep well, reduce alcohol, don’t smoke.
 All of these can help you feel better generally as well as stay healthier during cold and flu season.

 Avoiding illness entirely is pretty tough in the modern world, but you can definitely minimize your chances of getting sick and help your body return to wellness faster.
 Pay attention – if you’re in a public place, try to avoid touching your hands to your face until you’ve had a chance to wash them.
 Be vigilant about eating foods that increase well-being (fruits and veggies) and only indulging in the others occasionally (hello, sugar).
-If you’re in a stressful situation, try some self-talk to keep cortisol levels from ramping up.
+If you’re in a stressful situation, try some mantra for positive thinking to keep cortisol levels from ramping up.

 Menopause can make avoiding illness a bit more challenging, but there’s still plenty that’s within your control.
 For help in supporting your body through menopause, meet with a menopause specialist.
 And if you have suggestions to make it easier to stay healthy in cold and flu season (or any time), we’d love for you to share them!
 You can comment here, find us on Facebook or in Midlife & Menopause Solutions, our Facebook group.
 You can also join us, anonymously, if you prefer, on our community forums.